Get your hooks out

 New technology in winter protection is always a good thing, and beyond the democratization of good quality ice screws a decade ago the last new bit of winter kit was the ice hook.
 Everyone knows how versatile ice hooks are, and since they’ve been adopted in the UK they’ve replaced old style drive in’s and proved themselves on rock, ice and turf.
 The main problem with the hook is that it can easily become fixed when placed as a peg, meaning that many routes now sport fixed hooks.
 Being one of the original proponents on hooks for UK climbing (the 1st thing I ever got published was a long piece on hooks for Climber magazine) I sort of feel a little responsible, hence this article; six ideas on how not to get fixed.

 You don’t have to hammer

-On ice or turf ice hooks have to be hammered, but on rock they work really well hand placed, hooked into cracks, on chockstones, or into constrictions.
+On ice or turf, ice hooks have to be hammered, but on rock, they work really well hand placed, hooked into cracks, on chockstones, or into constrictions.
 If you feel they need hammering then just tap to seat them, and a few blows will get the hooks teeth to bite.

 Understand how a hook works

 Try and get to grips with the shape of the hook and ask yourself if you should hammer this hook into the rock in the first place, as it’s length - being far longer than any peg - will always be a major pain on the arse to remove.
-This need to drive the peg all the way home is due to the pegs length, its lack of any taper, and because unlike a axe, which will hook securely on it’s very pick tip, all the current hook designs need to be set all the way in to avoid leverage.
+This need to drive the peg all the way home is due to the pegs length, its lack of any taper, and because unlike an axe, which will hook securely on its very tip, all the current hook designs need to be set all the way in to avoid leverage.

 Use something else